 Doctors couldn’t explain why we couldn’t make a baby even though we were producing quality embryos.
 Unexplained infertility was our diagnosis.
 What’s that?
 Surely the human body was designed to reproduce no matter how bad your lifestyle is?
 I continuously compared myself to others around me and read of so many people who had abused their bodies with junk and horrendous chemicals and still, went on to have healthy babies.

 Never at any time was there a discussion with the medical team to suggest that maybe our diet, lifestyle, stress management or genetics, could be having an impact on our reproductive functions.
 As far as they were concerned, there wasn’t much we could do about it.
 I refused to accept this, and although exhausted and feeling like I had come to the end of the line with my fertility journey, I felt compelled to help others and began to research alternative therapies that looked deeper into the possible root cause of infertility.

 I completed a 3 ½ year study of Nutritional Science and Therapeutics.
 I came to learn about the body’s reliance on key nutrients that support the development of both sperm and oocyte(egg) and how modern-day stressors have a huge impact on our endocrine systems.
 I feel that many people experiencing infertility are not aware that there could be another avenue to explore which is quite often missed by conventional methods.

 I have come to a place where I have healed my broken self and have been able to accept that my role as a mother looks different than the traditional method.
-Having gone through this experience myself, I have come to realise that my purpose in life lies in supporting and educating others who have walked my path, to help them to conceive through positive changes to their health and nutrition.
+Having gone through this experience myself, I have come to realize that my purpose in life lies in supporting and educating others who have walked my path, to help them to conceive through positive changes to their health and nutrition.

 Had this information been available to me when I needed it, I firmly believe that the outcome might have been different.